idlist/kit/README.md

 # Why?

-- I believe I had coded those utilities tens of hundreds of times.
+- I believe I have coded those utilities tens of hundreds of times.
-- To use *(somewhat)* more modern (but *not necessary* to be efficient) syntax
+- To use *(somewhat)* more modern (but *not necessary* to be efficient) syntax.
 - To make TypeScript and ESLint happy.